TomerBitton/MOORE_FSM_Sequence_Detector/README.md

 One way (numerical display):
 - VHDL_MOORE_FSM_Sequence_Detector.vhd, The main VHDL file for the sequence detector design.
 - VHDL_MOORE_FSM_Sequence_Detector.do, A DO file for simulating the sequence detector.
-- FSM_Sequence_Detector.png, waveform of our detector.
+- FSM_Sequence_Detector.png, image of the FSM.

 Second way (word display):
 - VHDL_MOORE_FSM_Sequence_Detector.vhd, The main VHDL file for the sequence detector design.
 - VHDL_MOORE_FSM_Sequence_Detector.do, A DO file for simulating the sequence detector.
-- FSM_Sequence_Detector.png, waveform of our detector.
+- FSM_Sequence_Detector.png, image of the FSM.

 4. Finite State Machine